aistabci/abci-docs/en/docs/faq.md

 [^1]: As `/fs3/d002` users have multiple migration sources, there are two migration destination directories, `migrated_from_SFA_GPFS/` and `migrated_from_SFA_GPFS3/` .

-The following command is executed for data migration.
+The following command has been executed for data migration.
 ```
 # rsync -avH /{Old Area}/gAA50NNN/ /{New Area}/gAA50NNN/migrated_from_SFA_GPFS/
 ```
-The following command is executed for verification and confirmation after data migration.
+The following command has been executed for verification and confirmation after data migration.
 ```
 # rsync -avH --delete /{Old Area}/gAA50NNN/ /{New Area}/gAA50NNN/migrated_from_SFA_GPFS/
 ```